 - v3.0.0 Beta 34 – Fixes the “Reload System Daemons” issue, adds an APT lists cache file to cache repository files and save their server bandwidth.

-- v3.0.0 Beta 33 – Fixes a stability issue in system daemons reload that caused reboots, fixes a bug in loading tweaks, fixes a bug in assertion, fixes hosts file, hides iOS beta expiry popup message on beta firmware.
+- v3.0.0 Beta 33 – Fixes a stability issue in system daemons reload that caused reboots, fixes a bug in loading tweaks, fixes a bug in assertion, fixes hosts file, hides iOS beta expiry popup message on the beta firmware.

 - v3.0.0 Beta 32 – Fixes respring loops with Reload System Daemons.
 If you turned off the “Reload System Daemons” option before, please enable it again to ensure all tweaks work as expected.